isabella232/office-developer-client-docs.de-DE/docs/outlook/mapi/iconvertersession-settextwrapping.md

  *fWrapText*

-> in Ob Text umbrochen werden soll oder nicht.
+> [in] Gibt an, ob Text umbrucht werden soll oder nicht.

  *ulWrapWidth*

-> in Die zu verwendende Textumbruch Breite.
+> [in] Die zu verwendende Textumbruchbreite.

 ## <a name="return-value"></a>Rückgabewert

 S_OK

-> Der Anruf wurde erfolgreich ausgeführt.
+> Der Aufruf war erfolgreich.

 ## <a name="mfcmapi-reference"></a>MFCMAPI-Referenz